 Canadians enjoy intimacy well into their golden years.
 As more and more people are realizing, sex and romance don't stop after 60... or 70, 80, or 90.
 The question is, how do you keep the passion blazing as time goes by?

-In 2004, AARP (a non-profit organization for people over the age of 50 that provides information and services about issues important to this age group) conducted a sex survey among 1,682 Americans over 45 years of age from across the US.
+In 2009, AARP (a non-profit organization for people over the age of 50 that provides information and services about issues important to this age group) conducted a sex survey among 1,670 Americans over 45 years of age from across the US.
 It found that this demographic is enjoying "a second sexual revolution."
-More than half of those surveyed agreed that sexual activity is critical to a relationship and important for good quality of life.
-About one-third of respondents, or about half of those with regular sexual partners, have intercourse once a week or more.
-The study authors also noted that, compared to AARP's first sex survey in 1999, more respondents said they sought sex information from healthcare professionals, health magazines, and other sources, and that the use of sex medicines, hormones, or other treatments has "grown tremendously."
+6 in 10 of those surveyed agreed that sexual activity is critical to a relationship and important for good quality of life.
+About 3 in 10 of those surveyed, or about 4 in 10 of those with regular sexual partners, have intercourse once a week or more.
+The study authors also noted that, compared to AARP's first sex survey in 1999, more respondents said they sought sex information from health care professionals, health magazines, and other sources, and that the use of sex medicines, hormones, or other treatments has "grown tremendously."
 Overwhelmingly, survey respondents declared that sex is not just for the young.

 While that's true, sex won't be the same as when we were young.
 As we age, our bodies change, and that can affect our sexuality.
 Both men and women may take longer to become aroused, and may find they have less stamina.
 It can also take longer to feel satisfied.
 The hormonal changes of menopause can cause vaginal dryness or discomfort in women.
 Men may find their erections aren't as firm or large, and orgasms are less intense.
 Rather than give up on sex, talk to your doctor or pharmacist about treatment options, such as lubricants for women and medication for men.